Capital Escrow Account & Company Banking in Bulgaria

 Frequently asked questions

-Monthly fees range from 2.50 to 15 EUR depending on the bank and service package.
+Monthly fees at traditional banks range from 2.50 to 15 EUR depending on the bank and package.
+Revolut Business offers a free plan with limits; paid plans start at ~9 EUR/month.

 All guides